mikkomultanen/Robotini-Racing-Simulator/README.md

 2. PNG image data
 3. goto 1

-The simulator accepts control commands from the AI:
+The simulator accepts control commands as a JSON string terminated with \n from the AI:

-- `{ "action": "forward", "value": 0.5}` where value is the throttle value between 0 and 1.
+- `{ "action": "forward", "value": 0.5}\n` where value is the throttle value between 0 and 1.
-- `{ "action": "turn", "value": -0.1}` where value is the direction for the front wheels.
+- `{ "action": "turn", "value": -0.1}\n` where value is the direction for the front wheels.
 1.0 is full left and -1.0 is full right.

 Enjoy!